lucavb/homebridge-esphome-ts/README.md

 Only the `host` key is mandatory under devices.
 As password `''` is assumed aka no password and the default port number 6053 is also wired into the plugin.
 You can add, in theory, as many ESP devices as you want to that array.

+In case you don't have a working esphome configuration you can have look at the examples folder.
+There you will find both an example homebridge `config.json` file as well as an example esphome configuration.
+For further guidance on esphome please check out their website.

 ## Blacklisting